Published in

 The artwork shows the intimate fusion of spirituality and materialism.

-Formally Analysing Oedipus and the Sphinx.
+Formally Analyzing Oedipus and the Sphinx.

 1. Line.